How to self-host Appwrite using Docker

 Step 2: Create a new Appwrite directory on your server

-Create and enter directory for the Appwrite installation, by running this command:
+Create and enter a directory for the Appwrite installation by running this command:

 Step 3: Download the required Appwrite configuration files

-Note: The Client URL (short: curl) a command line tool for file transfer with a URL syntax.
+Note: The Client URL (short: curl) is a command-line tool for file transfer with a URL syntax.

 Step 4: Open .env file to modify environment variables